-For the past 12 years I have been working as a mental health professional in Idaho, Alaska and Wyoming.
+For the past 13 years I have been working as a mental health professional in Idaho, Alaska and Wyoming.
 I specialize in the treatment of Anxiety, Depression, ADHD, PTSD, Grief/Loss, Relationship Issues and Seasonal Affective Disorder.
 I am also authorized by the state of Idaho to offer clinical supervision for counselors working towards licensure.
-My employment history includes working as a substance abuse therapist, providing trauma treatment for teens in a group home facility and working in private practice for the past seven years.
+My employment history includes working as a substance abuse therapist, providing trauma treatment for teens in a group home facility and working in private practice for the past eight years.

 SERVICES PROVIDED BY MICHAEL HOLLINGSWORTH, LCPC